 Public lands were surveyed using a rectangular system.
 Unlike the original 13 states, where property lines were often described in terms such as “10 paces from the black oak tree,” the rectangular system divided each township into 36 sections of one square mile each.
 Sections were then divided into quarters or halves and named by their location within the section (a plot’s exact location is denoted by its “aliquot parts”).
 For example, Aaron’s land sat in the east half of the southwest quarter (“E ½ SW ¼”) of section 35.

 (each square represents a 640-acre section)

 Division of a Section into Quarters.

-The “Document Image” tab takes you to scanned images of the patent.
-To print the image, choose a TIFF or Adobe Acrobat (PDF) format.
+The “Patent Image” tab takes you to scanned images of the patent.
+The PDF of the patent can be printed or downloaded.
 You can also order a certified copy from the BLM (on your choice of plain or parchment paper).

 Exploring the neighborhood

 Once you’ve found your ancestor’s land patent, the search is over, right?
 Wrong.
 Now the real fun begins.

 Remember how you’re always told in census research to write down the names of your ancestors’ neighbors?
 Those folks next door will likely show up later as in-laws, witnesses on wills or spouses.